Josephson Dynamics of 2D Bose-Einstein Condensates in Dual-Core Trap: Homogeneous, Droplet-Droplet, and Vortex-Vortex Regimes: The model

 \section{The model}

 When studying the Josephson effect in BECs, two canonical experimental realizations of coupling are typically employed: internal and external (spatial) coupling.
 In the internal-coupling scheme, two hyperfine states of the same atomic cloud are coherently coupled by a radiofrequency or microwave drive, giving rise to Rabi oscillations.
 In this case there is no spatial barrier, and population transfer between the components is often described, by analogy, as “tunneling” between internal states.
 In the external (spatial) coupling scheme, the condensate is split by a narrow barrier (e.g., in a double-well potential), and atoms tunnel through the barrier between the two spatially separated BECs.
-Here we consider the dynamics of a two-component BEC confined in a spatially separated dual-core, disk-shaped trap, taking into account beyond-mean-field effects via the LHY correction term, which represents quantum fluctuations.
+Here, we consider the dynamics of a two-component BEC confined in a spatially coupled dual-core, disk-shaped trap, taking into account beyond-mean-field effects via the LHY correction term, which represents quantum fluctuations.
 We focus on the symmetric configuration, in which the atom numbers and the coupling constants of the two components are equal in each core.
+The model we consider can be implemented experimentally using a quasi-two-dimensional double-well potential.
+In this configuration, the two wells play the role of parallel coupled cores, and the linear tunnelling coefficient $\tilde{\kappa}$ is controlled by the barrier between them.
+In particular, by adjusting the height or width of the separating potential barrier, one can effectively tune the strength of interwell tunnelling: a higher barrier leads to weaker coupling, while a lower barrier results in stronger coupling.
+This provides a practical mechanism for exploring different dynamical regimes of the system in a controllable manner.
+Figure~\ref{fig:model} provides a schematic illustration of the system under consideration, including the two parallel pancake-shaped traps, their linear coupling.
 In this case, the system is governed by a pair of weakly linearly coupled modified Gross-Pitaevskii equations of the form~\cite{Petrov-2015,PA-2016,Malomed-2019,Chen2017}: